USEPA/AMOS-Server/README.md

-This is the Flask-based client used to handle the database interactions for the spectrum search app.
+This is the Flask-based backend used to handle the database interactions for the spectrum search app.
+The client side can be found [here](https://ccte-bitbucket.epa.gov/users/gjanesch/repos/spectrum-search-app-client/browse).

-Python packages used include Flask, Flask-SQLAlchemy, and Flask-CORS.
+Python packages used:
+- Flask
+- Flask-SQLAlchemy
+- Flask-CORS
+- requests